SyusufWaliyyi/50_Days_of_Python_Challenge/README.md

 # 50_Days_of_Python_Challenge
-This repository will be about a book 50 Days of Python Challenge
+This repository is solution to a book 50 Days of Python Challenge